CoolAAA/MBEssentials/README.md

-MBEssentials By AAAA and TheMushyPeas
+MBEssentials By AAAA, Abiram and TheMushyPeas
 =====================================

 Welcome to the source of MBEssentials, a server plugin for the game minebuilder!
-This project is currently run by AAAA and TheMushyPeas If you make a command and it needs permission add it in the permission.txt so we can keep track of the permissions.
+This project is currently run by AAAA, Abiram and TheMushyPeas If you make a command and it needs permission add it in the permission.txt so we can keep track of the permissions.